Commissioned Photography: Making Your Brand ‘Sing’

 Commissioned photography is not just a way of getting the right images for a campaign or project; it’s a celebration of your organisation, your employees, your success.
 Commissioned photography tells your story, it’s created by you and creates something that’s truly a reflection of who you are.
 Commissions celebrate your work, your space, your people, your organization.
 It’s the perfect way to showcase your services, products, and achievements to a discerning clientele.

-Get inspired by Enda’s commissioned photography for the Guinness Storehouse
+Get inspired by Enda’s commercial photography for the Guinness Storehouse

 Enda’s long been fascinated by the Guinness Storehouse and had already photographed some fine art architectural works of the outside.
 But it wasn’t until Diageo commissioned Enda for some custom photography of the Guinness Storehouse that he was able to capture something truly special.

 The resulting photos were award-winning shots, and have been used worldwide across multiple platforms.
 The ‘night photo’ of the Guinness Storehouse became a limited edition of 30 photographs that were gifted to exclusive VIPs and the Lord Mayor of Dublin.